 At the moment, there are a few ways to incorporate design system documentation in your Figma libraries:

-- Add short descriptions to styles and components
+- Add short descriptions to styles, components, and variables

 - Add links to external documentation to components